a

 • Connectors: Enable users to easily access and share data in preferred formats through various workflows.

-• Data classification: Supports functions such as profiling, cataloging, and archiving, allowing teams to track changes in data content, quality, history, storage location, and more.
+• Data classification: This function supports functions such as profiling, cataloging, and archiving, allowing teams to track changes in data content, quality, history, storage location, and more.

 • Analytics service: This service should be fast, scalable, and distributed to support different data workloads in multiple languages.

-• Data security: Ensures data protection through features such as masking, auditing, encryption, and access control, whether the data is at rest or in transit.
+• Data security: Ensures data protection through masking, auditing, encryption, and access control, whether the data is at rest or in transit.

 What is a data warehouse?